On the Complexity of Telephone Broadcasting: From Cacti to Bounded Pathwidth Graphs: : A 2-Approximation for Cactus Graphs

 \subsection{\ouralgo Algorithm}

-This subsection presents \ouralgo, a 2-approximation algorithm for the \telebr problem on cactus graphs.
-It is a mutually recursive algorithm with two main functions: \singlefunc{$G, s$} and \doublefunc{$G, s_1, s_2$}.
-The \singlefunc{$G, s$} function is used to broadcast a connected subgraph $G$ using only one source $s$.
-The \doublefunc{$G, s_1, s_2$} function is used to broadcast a connected subgraph $G$ using two sources $s_1$ and $s_2$ given that $s_1$ and $s_2$ are connected by a path in which every edge is a cut-edge, or in other words they used to be in a cycle together in the original graph.
-Note that a cut-edge is an edge in a graph whose removal increases the number of connected components.
+This section presents \ouralgo, a \twofast algorithm that yields our $2$-approximation algorithm for the \telebr problem in cactus graphs. \ouralgo is a mutually recursive algorithm with two main methods, namely, \singlefunc{$G, s$} and \doublefunc{$G, s_1, s_2$}.
+The \singlefunc{$G, s$} method is used for \twofast a connected subgraph $G$ starting from a source vertex $s$.
+The \doublefunc{$G, s_1, s_2$} method is used for \twofast a connected subgraph $G$ using two sources $s_1$ and $s_2$ under an assumption that both $s_1$ and $s_2$ have the message at time $0$ and there is a unique path between them in $G$.

-The \singlefunc{$G, s$} operates as follows: Removing the source node $s$ partitions its subgraph into disjoint connected components, each containing one or two of its immediate neighbors.
-Refer to Figure \ref{fig:2approxSingleSource} for an example of the possible cases of connected components after removing the source.
-Importantly, a single subgraph cannot have more than two neighbors of the source, as all neighbors in the subgraph must be connected.
-Having more than two neighbors would imply an edge belonging to two cycles, which is impossible in cactus graphs.
-For each component $i$ with a single neighbor $v_i$, the broadcasting time is computed as \singlefunc{$G, v_i$} plus one round to inform $v_i$ using a classic call.
-For components $i$ with two neighbors $v_i$ and $u_i$, the broadcasting time is computed as \doublefunc{$G, v_i, u_i$} plus one round to inform both $v_i$ and $u_i$ simultaneously using a super call.

-After calculating the broadcasting times for all components, we sort these values in descending order.
-We inform the component with the largest broadcasting time in the first round, the second-largest in the second round, and so on.
-This prioritization ensures that the subgraphs with the largest broadcasting times have the maximum remaining time for their sources to inform their subgraphs before the end of broadcasting.
-The final answer is the maximum value obtained by summing the round in which a component was informed and the total rounds needed to inform its entire subgraph.
-A pseudocode of this algorithm is provided in Algorithm \ref{alg:single_source_solver}.

-We outline the functionality of the \doublefunc{$G, s_1, s_2$}.
-Consider any valid broadcasting scheme, let informing edges be edges along which the message is propagated in the scheme.
-The informing edges form a spanning tree as it does not admit any cycle and covers all nodes.

-As \doublefuncc also finds a broadcasting scheme, one edge from each cycle must be excluded.
-Thus, we need to remove one edge of the cycle containing $s_1$ and $s_2$ and broadcast the two disjoint parts of the graph through their respective inform nodes, $s_1$ or $s_2$.
-This exclusion is essential because attempting to broadcast using all edges of a cycle would result in a node being informed by two different neighbors, which is not feasible.
-Refer to Figure \ref{fig:2approxDoubleSource} for an example of the exclusion and the resulting subgraphs for $s_1$ and $s_2$.

-The algorithm evaluates all possible edges in the cycle, removes each one individually, and selects the edge that minimizes the total number of broadcasting rounds.
-Since excluding an edge from the cycle ensures that the immediate edge of the source $s_1$ or $s_2$ is no longer part of a cycle connected to the other source, we can independently apply \singlefuncc to $s_1$ and $s_2$ to handle their respective subgraphs.
-The overall broadcast time for the graph is then determined as the maximum of these two values.
-A pseudocode of this algorithm is provided in Algorithm \ref{alg:double_source_solver}.